Enforced Rules 4: Aurora

 “You read my mind chick,” Aileen smirks, before handing me another shot.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Hanleigh BradleyWrite a Review